Connecting to Country

 Draft review

-Applicants to Connecting to Country can request a draft review when the application is complete.
+Applicants to Connecting to Country can request a draft review of their application.
+This is an opportunity for you to send your application to a Grants Officer for feedback before you submit your final application to the panel for assessment.
 Check the key dates calendar for the draft review deadline.

 You are strongly encouraged to make the request for a draft review well before the deadline to give staff enough time to provide feedback as well as time for you to update your application on receipt of the review.